Renters’ Rights Bill guide

 Introduction

-The Renters Rights Bill (formerly known as the Renters Reform Bill) was a key pledge in the Conservative Party’s 2019 manifesto, aimed at providing a “better deal for renters” in light of the growing private rental market.
-The House of Lords’ Report Stage for the Renters Rights Bill is now scheduled for July 1.
+The Renters’ Rights Bill (formerly known as the Renters’ Reform Bill) was a key pledge in the Conservative Party’s 2019 manifesto, aimed at providing better protection for tenants and setting clear responsibilities for landlords, in light of the growing private rental market.
+It has been supported by the current Labour government and has travelled through the House of Lords.
+Amendments were brought before the House of Commons for final discussion stage on September 8th.

-End of Fixed-Term Tenancies
+End of Fixed-Term Tenancies and Abolishment of Section 21 “No-Fault” Evictions

 Under current law, residential tenancies can be either fixed-term (with a set start and end date) or periodic (ongoing with no fixed end date).
 Landlords can end a fixed-term tenancy by serving a Section 21 (S21) notice, which does not require a reason.
 Similarly, a periodic tenancy can also be ended by a S21 notice without justification.

-When the Renters Rights Bill takes effect:
+When the Renters’ Rights Bill takes effect:

-New and updated grounds for possession
+New and Updated Grounds for Possession

-Mandatory grounds
+Mandatory Grounds

 (If proven, the judge must grant possession—except in exceptional circumstances)